Using Causality for Enhanced Prediction of Web Traffic Time Series: Experiments

-\( C_{in} \) defines the embedding dimension of the input time series \( \hat{\mathbf{X}} \).
+Table~\ref{tab:hyperparameter_analysis_1} presents the hyperparameter analysis, evaluating the impact of the following key parameters: (1) \( C \) defines the embedding dimension of the input time series \( \hat{\mathbf{X}} \).
 As shown in Table~\ref{tab:hyperparameter_analysis_1}, the model maintains stable performance across values, demonstrating robustness.
-Increasing this dimension enhances feature richness, but for efficiency, we set \( C_{in} = 16 \).

-\( C_{out} \) defines the embedding dimension of shadow manifold points.
+Increasing this dimension enhances feature richness, but for efficiency, we set \( C = 16 \).
+(2) \( D \) defines the embedding dimension of shadow manifold points.
 A small value may miss features, while a large one can introduce noise.
-To balance representation quality and efficiency, we set \( C_{out} = 32 \).

-The values in \( \tau \) define the dilation parameter in Conv1D, controlling the number of shadow manifolds.
+To balance representation quality and efficiency, we set \( D = 32 \).
+(3) The values in \( \tau \) define the dilation parameter in Conv1D, controlling the number of shadow manifolds.
 Increasing this number enhances feature extraction but incurs higher computational costs.
 To balance accuracy and efficiency, we set \( \tau = [1,2,3,4] \).

-As shown in Table~\ref{tab:hyperparameter_analysis_1}, momentum value \( m \) stabilizes the causal correlation matrix by integrating current and past iterations, as defined in Equation~\ref{eq:causal_matrix_update}.
-Setting $m$ loses general features, while \( m = 0.8 \) reduces adaptability.
-We choose \( m = 0.5 \) for a balance between stability and adaptability.